The Ship That Changed History

 In Shipwrecked, an original multi-sensory theater experience produced by the Bullock Museum, Pierre recounts the incredible saga from the time La Belle and three other ships left France in 1684 to the ultimate demise of La Belle, the settlers, and the colony.
 Premiering in the Bullock Museum's Texas Spirit Theater, Shipwrecked features special effects that bring the young survivor's tale of this pivotal moment in history to misty, rumbling, and dramatic life.
 Appropriate for ages 6+.
 26 minute runtime.

 La Belle: The Ship That Changed History is organized by the Bullock Texas State History Museum with the Texas Historical Commission, the Musée National de la Marine, and Texas A&M University.
-Support provided by the State of Texas, the National Endowment for the Humanities, and the Institute for Museum and Library Services.
+Support for the La Belle project provided by the State of Texas, the National Endowment for the Humanities, the Institute for Museum and Library Services, the Texas State History Museum Foundation, Bobbie Nau, John L. Nau III, and the Woody and Gayle Hunt Family Foundation.

 Support for the Bullock Museum's exhibitions and education programs provided by the Texas State History Museum Foundation.